NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

 Note on `--configfile`:

 NuGet has been using `--configfile`, rather than `--config-file` for multiple years, so this "incorrect" name is used to remain consistent with other commands.
+If the command line parsing library supports aliases (paricularly if the alias can be hidden from the help output), it would be great to support both.

 Additionally, since API keys are always secrets, `--configfile` will always default to the user-profile `nuget.config` See ["which nuget.config file" in the rationale and drawbacks section](#which-nugetconfig-file).